lcp0578/facet-cli/README.md

 Here is a simple query that gets the maximum of the `__time` column which tells you what how up to date the data in the database is.

 ```
-facet -h 10.20.30.40 -s "SELECT MAX(__time) AS maxTime FROM twitterstream"
+facet -h 10.20.30.40 -q "SELECT MAX(__time) AS maxTime FROM twitterstream"
 ```

 Returns: